ARPA-SIMC/arkimet/doc/ds-iseg.md

 ### During fix

+- [unaligned] fix low sequence file value by setting it to the highest sequence number found.
+- [unaligned] fix low sequence file value by setting it to the highest sequence number found, with one file truncated / partly written.
 - [deleted] segments are left untouched
 - [dirty] segments are not touched
 - [unaligned] segments are imported in-place